gposingway/gposingway/README.md

 ### How does it work?

-The package contains the ReShade 5.8.0 DirectX 10/11/12 injector (`dxgi.dll`) and all the necessary elements for the included preset collections to work as intended by their respective creators.
-Some community contributions like `FFKeepUI` were added, while some default shaders were renamed or removed to avoid conflicts.
+The package contains the ReShade 5.8.0 DirectX 10/11/12 injector (`dxgi.dll`) and all the necessary elements for the included preset collections to work as intended by their respective creators in the most common usage scenario; some community contributions like `FFKeepUI` were added, while some default shaders were renamed or removed to avoid conflicts.

-### Can I drop it over previous installations of ReShade?

-Because of the possibility of conflicts with pre-existing, mismatched shaders, that's not advisable.
-You can however rename your pre-existing `reshade-shaders` folder to something else, and try merging the contents of the `reshade-presets` folder.
-(There are no guarantees that previously existing presets will continue working, though.)

 ### Why does it use ReShade 5.8.0 instead of the latest?